dineshkumarkarimajji-bootlabs/smart-DOCS/README.md

 print("Metrics:", metrics)

-Each document and embedding is tagged with its uploader (user), ensuring isolation between users.
+Each document and embedding is tagged with its uploader (user), ensuring complete isolation between users.

+🔐 Security

+JWT-based authentication protects all endpoints

+Document retrieval is user-specific

+Users cannot access other users’ documents or embeddings